pragmint/open-practices/practices/implement-tdd.md

 ### Overemphasis on Code Coverage

 High code coverage is often seen as a metric of success in TDD, but it can be misleading.
 Focusing excessively on achieving 100% code coverage can lead to writing superficial tests that do not add significant value.

+## Introspective Questions

+### Evaluating Benefits

+* How has the implementation of TDD impacted the overall quality of your codebase?
+* Are you experiencing fewer bugs and issues in production since adopting TDD?
+* Do you feel more confident in the stability of your code when deploying changes?
+* Has TDD helped simplify the debugging and maintenance process in your projects?

+### Design and Architecture

+* Are your tests guiding your design and architecture in a positive direction?
+* How do you balance writing tests with maintaining a clear and scalable design vision?
+* Do you find that your code is becoming more modular and easier to maintain through TDD?

+### Use of Test Doubles

+* Are you using test doubles judiciously to isolate units of code without over-relying on them?
+* How do you ensure that your tests remain focused and meaningful rather than overly complex?
+* Are you finding that your use of mocks and stubs is leading to brittle tests?

+### Integration Testing

+* Are you incorporating sufficient integration tests alongside your unit tests?
+* How do you ensure that your system's components work together correctly?
+* Are there any integration issues that unit tests alone have failed to catch?

+### Code Coverage

+* Are you focusing on achieving meaningful test coverage rather than just high percentages?
+* Do your tests cover critical paths and edge cases effectively?
+* How do you balance striving for high code coverage with writing valuable and robust tests?

+### Continuous Improvement
+* How frequently do you review and reflect on your TDD practices to identify areas for improvement?
+* What steps do you take to ensure that your TDD approach evolves with your team's needs and project requirements?
+* How do you encourage and facilitate a culture of continuous improvement in your TDD practices within your team?

 # Key Points